Inayati Order: History

 Inayat Khan later founded organisations to establish Sufi teaching in Western Europe, including the Sufi Order in London in 1918 and the Sufi Movement in Geneva in 1923.
 Inayat Khan also traveled extensively in the United States as a musician and teacher, and established a circle of students in North America.

 Upon Inayat Khan’s death in 1927, his brothers and cousins led the Sufi Movement.
 In 1968, his son Vilayat Inayat Khan revived the name “The Sufi Order” to distinguish his own lineage and circle of students.
 Vilayat Inayat Khan later updated this to “The Sufi Order International,” and served as head of the order until 2004.
 During this time Inayat Khan’s teachings grew in popularity and The Sufi Order International held numerous retreats, courses, and gatherings in Europe and North America.

 Zia Inayat Khan took on leadership of the Sufi Order in 2000.
 In 2003, Zia Inayat Khan and senior teachers launched Suluk Academy, a course of intensive study in the teachings of Inayat Khan.
-In 2016, the name was changed from “The Sufi Order International” to “The Inayati Order,” citing the historical Sufi tradition of adopting the name of the founder in the decades following the founder’s death.
+In 2016, the name was changed from The Sufi Order International to The Inayati Order, citing the historical Sufi tradition of adopting the name of the founder in the decades following the founder’s death.
+In 2020, the official name was changed to Inayatiyya.

 As of 2019, the Inayati Order comprises over 100 centers of study around the world, with headquarters in Richmond, Virginia.